Warren & Migliaccio, L.L.P.

 What is a Successor Trustee?

-A successor trustee is responsible for administering the trust according to its terms, making decisions about investments, distributions and other trust related matters.
-The primary duty of a successor trustee is to act in the best interests of the beneficiaries ensuring that the trust assets are managed and distributed according to the grantor’s wishes.
-This role requires a thorough understanding of the trust document and a commitment to upholding the trust’s terms and objectives.
+The primary duty of a successor trustee is to act in the best interests of the beneficiaries.
+They must ensure that trust assets are managed and distributed according to the grantor’s wishes.
+This role requires a thorough understanding of the trust document.
+It also demands a commitment to upholding the trust’s terms and objectives.

 Can a Successor Trustee Change a Trust After a Spouse Dies?